MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/domains-commerce.md

 When you first set up a site in site builder, the **Setup your Site** dialog box will appear.

-The following illustration shows the **Setup your Site** dialog box for a site named "default" in site builder:
+The following illustration shows the **Setup your Site** dialog box for a site named "default" in site builder (when accessing the site in SiteBuilder for the first time):

 ![**Setup your Site** dialog box](./media/Domains_SetupyoursiteScreen.png)